spwhitton/git-remote-gcrypt/README.rst

         > To gcrypt::[...]
         > * [new branch]      master -> master

-(The generated Repository id is not secret, it only exists to ensure that two repositories signed by the same user can be distinguished.
+(The generated Repository ID is not secret, it only exists to ensure that two repositories signed by the same user can be distinguished.
-You will see a warning if the remote repository ID changes, which will only happen if the remote was re-created or switched out.)
+You will see a warning if the remote Repository ID changes, which will only happen if the remote was re-created or switched out.)

 Design Goals